 - Construct - This model is a construct and is not a living model.

-- Tried & True - If this model would be repaired, that value is increased a small amount.
+- Tried & True - If this model would be repaired, it repairs 1 extra HP.

 Thoughts on Nomad